xmengkinaxis/CPP/System Design Interview Checklist.md

 <!-- TOC -->

 # 0. Time Allocation
-Clarify the problem, break down the complext probelm into parts, discuss the overall design, and deep dive into some components; identify and analyze the tradeoffs, recover fro mthe failures;
+Clarify the problem, break down the complext problem into parts, discuss the overall design, and deep dive into some components; identify and analyze the tradeoffs, recover from the failures;
 1. understand the problem and establish design core: ~10 minutes (3 - 10 m)
 2. Propose high-level design and get buy-in; -10 minutes (10 - 15 m)
 3. Design deep dive; 20 minutes (10 - 25 m)
-4. Wrap: 5 minutes (3 - 5 m)
+4. Wrap / Evaluation / feedback / discusson / question : 5 minutes (3 - 5 m)

 # NOTE: